colinRawlings/yiF/README.md

 The cad was done in Fusion (free for the first year).
 The assembly is here: http://a360.co/2sxdWEE

 the stl files for printing are in cad/fab.
-They are only suitable for selective laser sintering of nylon.
+They are only suitable for selective laser sintering or HP jet fusion of nylon.
 I used [3Dhubs.com](https://www.3dhubs.com) to find a nearby printer.

 ## electronics